-– We have spent the last several years forming partnerships and developing programming dedicated to commemorating and interpreting Missouri’s rich German cultural heritage.
+– We formed partnerships and developed programming dedicated to commemorating and interpreting Missouri’s rich German cultural heritage.

 In 2019, Missouri Humanities partnered with Missouri Life Publishing to create a “book-a-zine” exploring the many facets of “Germanness” in our state: Explore Missouri’s German Heritage.
 Authored by Dr. W. Arthur Mehrhoff, the publication serves as both a travel guide and coffee table book.